zksecurity/RFCs/source/starknet/stark.md

       4. Absorb all evaluations with the channel.
       5. Verify that the composition polynomial is correct by checking that its evaluation at the oods point is correct using some of the evaluations $\sum_j \frac{C_j(\text{oods_point})}{D_j(\text{odds_point})} = \sum_i h_i(\text{oods_point}) \times \text{oods_point}^i$.
          1. The right-hand side can be computed directly using the evaluations sent by the prover
-         2. The left-hand side has to be computed using the `eval_composition_polynomial` function defined in the [AIR Arithemtization Dependency section](#air-arithmetization-dependency).
+         2. The left-hand side has to be computed using the `eval_composition_polynomial` function defined in the [AIR Arithmetization Dependency section](#air-arithmetization-dependency).
 3. **Produce a challenge to aggregate all FRI checks and run the FRI protocol**:
       1. Sample the oods_alpha challenge with the channel.
       2. Call `fri_commit`.